-Shopping in Seoul is an interesting and sometimes chaotic experience; a vast selection of products, busy shopping areas and communication barriers all offer beguiling challenges.
-There are, however, many bargains and treasures that make it worthwhile.
-Most shops stay open till 10pm and some markets are open 24 hours, giving shoppers ample time to spend their money.
+Shopping in Seoul is an interesting and sometimes chaotic experience, with a vast selection of products, busy malls, and communication barriers.
+However, there are many bargains that make it worthwhile.
+Most shops stay open until 10pm and some markets are open 24 hours.

-The birthplace of leading global electronics companies such as Samsung and LG, Korea is renowned for its cutting-edge technology.
-The best place to take advantage of this is at the Yongsan Electronics Market, where dozens of buildings house stores that specialise in one or two of the latest high-tech items and frequent sales mean excellent prices.
+The birthplace of leading global electronics companies like Samsung and LG, South Korea is renowned for its cutting edge technology.
+The best place for it is Yongsan Electronics Market, where dozens of stores specialise in one or two of the latest gadgets and frequent sales mean excellent prices.

 Become our Seoul Travel Expert

 We are looking for contributors for our Seoul travel guide.
 If you are a local, a regular traveller to Seoul or a travel professional with time to contribute and answer occasional forum questions, please contact us.